Khokababur Pratyabartan

 Khokababur Pratyabartan (English: The Return of Little Master) is a 1960 Indian Bengali-language social drama film directed by Agradoot based on the 1891 short story of the same name by Rabindranath Tagore.
-The film starring Uttam Kumar in lead with Asit Baran, Sumita Sanyal and others are played supporting role.
+The film stars Uttam Kumar in the lead with Asit Baran, Sumita Sanyal and others in supporting role.
 This film was released on 28 April 1960 under the banner of Agradoot Chitra.
 Music direction of the film was done by Hemanta Mukherjee.
-The film is remember as one of the best film of Uttam's career.
-His performance as a servant was huge acclaimed.
-The film was an hit at the box office.
+The film is remember as one of the best films of Uttam's career.
+His performance as a servant was greatly acclaimed.
+The film was a hit at the box office.

 Plot

-The plot revolves with Raicharan's tragic life.
-He is the obedient servant of local zamindar and takes care of zamindar's son whom he addresses as Khokababu.
-One day, the little son dies in an accident in river flood and he is blamed for the same.
+The plot revolves around Raicharan's tragic life.
+He is the obedient servant of a local zamindar and takes care of zamindar's son whom he addresses as Khokababu.
+One day, the little son dies in an accident in a river flood and he is blamed for the same.
 In a delusional state, Raicharan starts believing his own infant to be his much loved khokababu and brought him up only to return him to his master.